keckstrom/academic-kickstart/content/author/admin/_index.md

 +++

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Korin Eckstrom is a research specialist at the University of Vermont specializing in metagenomics and microbial genetics.
+Her research interests include how the microbial community and associated components at large interact with specific environments or disease states.
+Currently, she is a member of the Vermont Integrative Genomics Resource (VIGR) Bioinformatics Shared Resource, which provides support for research projects during all stages, from study design to deposition of results.